Law · Legal Information · Justice

 "The provisions of this Part are founded on the following principles, and shall be construed accordingly:

-• the object of arbitration is to obtain the fair resolution of disputes by an impartial tribunal without unnecessary delay or expense;
+• The object of arbitration is to obtain the fair resolution of disputes by an impartial tribunal without unnecessary delay or expense;

-• in matters governed by this Part the court should not intervene except as provided by this Part."
+• In matters governed by this Part the court should not intervene except as provided by this Part."

 REFERENCES: